bassamelobeid/flutter-deriv-api/README.md

 - d - days

 Examples would be ` 5t ` for 5 ticks, ` 3h ` for 3 hours.

+# ATTRIBUTES - Other

+## tick\_expiry

+A boolean that indicates if a contract expires after a pre-specified number of ticks.

 ## for\_sale